Authorised Benchmark Administrator (ABA), Designated Benchmark Administrator (DBS) and Authorised Benchmark Submitter (ABS)

 Paying the Application FeeA non-refundable application fee of $4,000 is required.
 Please refer to payment instructions contained within the application form.

-Ensure that your application is complete, correct and accompanied by the requisite supporting documents.
+Ensure that your application is complete, accurate, and accompanied by the requisite supporting documents.

 Validity of the LicenceAn ABA, ABS or DBS licence does not need to be renewed.